-10 years old * has been through a lot! * active and polite * likes to play with other children and talk with them * she’s a fighter and has progressed so much * cerebral palsy and club foot *
+13 years old * Born in April 2007 * has been through a lot! * active and polite * likes to play with other children and talk with them * she’s a fighter and has progressed so much * cerebral palsy and club foot * shared list

 Her special need/surgeries/development